 Immunizations, Background Check, Drug Testing and CPR Requirements

 Background checks, immunization tracking and drug screening will be provided through an approved organization selected by COCC.
 Instructions are posted on the right and contain specific directions for initiating the background check, completing the drug screen, and submitting immunization documentation.
 Program requirements related to CPR, as well as immunizations, criminal history, and drug screening are listed below.
 Cost for the background check, drug test and immunization tracking will be approximately $110.

 All immunizations below are required unless students sign a religious/medical exemption waiver.
 Practicum sites may not accept students that have not met immunization requirements.
 Completing the practicum is a requirement for completing the DA certificate.
 Therefore, if a practicum site cannot be found for a student, the student cannot complete the program.

 - Provide documentation of a blood test (IGRA), either Quantiferon Gold or T-Spot, within the past the past 12 months.

 If your test is positive:

 Provide documentation of the TB blood draw, a chest x-ray and an evaluation by a physician.

 Students with a past positive TB test must provide documentation of the positive TB test and, if not already completed, provide documentation of a baseline chest x-ray prior to the deadline.

-Documentation of one measles, mumps and rubella immunizations, or a titer indicating immunity.
+Documentation of two measles, mumps and rubella immunizations, or a titer indicating immunity.